SpiroSmart | UX design + research

 - gamify to motivate the user with a goal

 Work load for illustrations and content was split between myself and my teammate, while we both agreed on a new visual style with my lead.
 Ultimately, we went with default iOS colors due to lack of time to do a complete re-branding of the product.
 The clean and minimal style worked to our advantage for this round because it allows us to direct attention to the content.
 We also decided to stray from the generic blue and green color schemes that most health companies use in order to stand out.
 Moreover, for this particular round of design, our primary goal is to improve content rather than visual style.
 Keeping it minimal also declutters the screen with more white space, making it easier to read for our target users who are in the age group of 45+ years.
+Text was also stripped out to better accommodate a global audience by relying more on visuals.

 Testing the new design